Allan Shivers: Governor of Texas

 The Shivercrats were a conservative faction of the Democratic Party in Texas in the 1950s.
 The faction was named for Shivers, who was criticized by liberals in the party, particularly Ralph Yarborough, for his corruption and conservatism.

-Shivers supported Republican presidential nominee Dwight Eisenhower instead of Democratic nominee Adlai Stevenson II during the 1952 election.
+Shivers supported Republican presidential nominee Dwight Eisenhower instead of Democratic nominee Adlai Stevenson II in the 1952 election.

 Corruption during the Shivers administration damaged his reputation and endangered his chances of re-election in 1954.
 Land Office Commissioner Bascom Giles was convicted of committing rampant fraud against Texas war veterans, with a disproportionate number of African-American veterans in particular, by a veterans land program under the Texas Veterans Land Board of the Texas General Land Office.
 Giles was the only member of the Shivers administration to go to prison, but Shivers and the state attorney general, John Ben Shepperd, as ex officio members of the Veterans Land Board, were implicated in the scandal, which occurred under their watch.

 The Shivercrats responded with a vicious negative campaign that tried to paint the party liberals as communists.
 Shivers also urged the Texas Legislature to pass a bill making membership in the Communist Party a death-penalty offense and described such membership as being "worse than murder."
 However, a less extreme version of the proposition finally passed both Houses.

 In 1956, Shivers ordered Captain Jay Banks of the Texas Ranger Division to block "desegregation of Mansfield High School in Tarrant County."
 The Mansfield school desegregation incident was the first state action resisting enforcement of the nationwide integration of public schools ordered by the US Supreme Court in Brown v.
 Board of Education (1954).

 Lyndon Johnson at first aligned himself with the Shivercrats, including John Connally, but after becoming president, Johnson increasingly sided with Yarborough and the liberals on policy matters.
 Most of the Shivercrats either left public life or became Republicans after Johnson's presidency, as the liberal-moderate faction was in firm control of the state party after 1970.